aroravirat/Watershed_Delineation_using_Python/README.md

 ## Remote Sensing:

 Remote sensing is the acquisition of information about an object or phenomenon without making physical contact with the object and thus is in contrast to on-site observation.
+This data can be gathered using sensors situated on airplanes or satellites.
+These sensors collect data in the form of images and provide specialized capabilities for manipulation, analysis, and visualizing those images using GIS technologies.

 ## Watershed Analysis: